 Thus far, the foundation board has established two annual fundraisers: the Annual Bowling Classic and the Annual Foundation Frolics.
 Attending these events assists the Oak Hills Memorial Foundation greatly in achieving financial goals that enable further granting to Oak Hills Living Center.

 The Annual Bowling Classic is held annually on the first Monday of February at the Concordia Lanes in New Ulm.
-It consists of an afternoon of bowling, a live auction, some bucket raffles, concluding with a wonderful supper catered by Oak Hills own Gutes Essen Catering Service.
+It consists of an afternoon of bowling, a live auction, some bucket raffles, concluding with a wonderful supper catered by Oak Hills own Gutes Essen Deli & Catering.
 Proceeds are designated for granting toward a specific equipment need identified in collaboration with Oak Hills Living Center management.
-Past bowling proceeds grants have gone toward electric beds, a handicap-accessible van, bariatric beds, ceiling lift, and bariatric chairs.
-The 14th Annual Bowling Classic will be held Monday, February 6, 2017.
+Past bowling proceeds grants have gone toward electric beds, a handicap-accessible van, bariatric beds, ceiling lifts, pianos and bariatric chairs.

 Charitable gifts may consist, in their simplest form as gifts of cash at any given time.
 Other charitable gifts can occur in the form of Corporate Matching Gifts, Securities, Life Insurance, Gift Annuities or Deferred Gift Annuities, Charitable Unitrusts, Charitable Remainder Annuity Trusts, or Charitable Real Estate Annuities.
 Oak Hills Memorial Foundation, Inc. is not engaged in rendering legal or tax advisory service.
 For advice or assistance regarding any of the suggested giving opportunities, the services of an attorney, accountant or other professional advisor should be obtained.
 The purpose of the foregoing is to provide general gift, estate, and financial planning information.